This post may contain affiliate links. Please read our disclosure policy.

 - Gluten free pasta works well

 To make ahead: Make this salad a 2-3hours before you plan to serve it.
 Longer than that, I would suggest preparing the different ingredients and storing them separately until it’s time to toss it all together.

 STORE leftovers in an airtight container in the fridge for 2-3 days.
 The pasta may soak up some of the liquid, so just mix in a little more pesto and a bit of vinaigrette.

-For more yummy pasta salad recipes, check out these:
+For more yummy pasta salad recipes:

 Caprese Pesto Pasta Salad recipe

 - 4 tbsp pesto